Choisir Votre Premier Sac de Couchage : Le Guide du Débutant

 Additional features can enhance your sleep experience:

-• Zipper: A two-way zipper is convenient for easy opening from inside and outside.
+• Zipper: A two-way zipper is convenient for easy opening from the inside and outside.
+The ability to open the bag only at the feet also helps regulate comfort when the temperature is too high.

 • Hood: A hood helps keep your head warm on cold nights.